Baltoli/project-docs/notes/writeups/return_values.md

 the bound function, then search it for a sequence of blocks whose assertions match the ones we care about seeing.
 Tomorrow, can start to work on the implementation of this.

+How do we want to actually do this graph search?
+We have the sequence of inferences that we want to match.
+We know that the entry to the basic block graph is at the bound function, so we just start there and walk through the graph looking for nodes in order that match our predicates.

+We have an algorithm that works, but is exponential in performance.
+This means that checking models with lengths > ~40 becomes totally infeasible.
+We need a better way of doing this.
+Can we take advantage of the fact that there's only a few different assertions in the graph?

+Better approach: the constraint sequence is *strict*: it specifies for a set of `CallInst`s, exactly the return values we expect to observe.
+So we can *disprove* such a sequence by finding an impossible bigram in the constraint sequence, where one is impossible if the first element does not have the second element in its following-set (the set of inferences that can become true after the block we're looking at).

+Also need the occurrence check.